graphhopper/open-traffic-collection/README.md

   * [Traffic events](https://www.gddkia.gov.pl/dane/zima_html/utrdane.xml) in a custom XML format.
 Georeferencing is based on distance markers along the road; the WGS84 coordinate pair which accompanies the message is only suitable for display and can be significantly off. [traff-gddkia](https://gitlab.com/traffxml/traff-gddkia) is an attempt at a FOSS Java library which parses the data.
   * The [NAP](https://kpd.gddkia.gov.pl/) has Datex-II traffic data; registration is required to get access.
 * [Austria](https://services2.asfinag.at/web/trafficdata/documents): Various data sets in Datex-II format.
 Requires registration; some packages are free of charge, others only for a fee.
+* [Czechia](http://registr.dopravniinfo.cz/en/): Feeds for common traffic information, restrictions and weather.
+Available in both Datex-II and a custom format called DDR XML.
+Requires registration (free of charge) and running a server, to which the service will then push updates as they occur.

 Many EU data sets are available at the [European Data Portal](http://www.europeandataportal.eu/data/en/group/transport?q=traffic)